Mike Isgro

 Michael Isgro (born c.
 1988) is an American college football coach.
-He is the head football coach for Delaware Valley University, a position he has held since 2024.
-He also coached for Cedar Creek High School.
+He is the special teams coordinator, pass game coordinator and wide receivers coach for West Chester University, positions he has held since 2026.
+He was the head football coach for Delaware Valley University, a position he held from 2024 until 2025.
+He also coached football for Cedar Creek High School.
 He played college football for Delaware Valley as a quarterback.

 Raised in Galloway Township, New Jersey, Isgro attended Absegami High School.